 Eastern Produce Kenya Ltd (EPK) engages in tea growing and manufacture in Kenya, with tea estates centered in the beautiful Nandi Hills area, west of the Great Rift Valley.
-It employs over 10,000 employees at any one given time.
+It employs over 8,000 employees at peak.
 The equatorial climate, good soil conditions and fairly consistent rainfall means that tea is produced throughout the year and is of a very high quality with well-rounded flavor.
 Through continuous investment in the land, factories and human resources, EPK produces some of the highest quality teas Kenya has to offer.